ssomenzi/chat-example/README.md

 ### test
-Head to localhost:3000 and you shoud get 'new connection' in the console Head to localhost:3000/api and you shoud get back a json with the lighthouse release number
+Head to localhost:3000 and you shoud get 'new connection' in the console

+Head to localhost:3000/api and you shoud get back a json with the lighthouse release number

+You can change the port the server listen to by setting the ENV variable PORT to a number that better suits you.